KrisRehfuss/GPTNav/README.md

 - Background service worker for keyboard commands
 - Popup interface for manual control

-### Building for Firefox
-The Firefox version uses Manifest V2 and includes:
-- Content scripts for ChatGPT pages
-- Browser action popup
-- Command API for keyboard shortcuts

 ### Testing
 1. Load the extension in developer mode